Tipton Green: Education

-The local infant school is Victoria Infant School, opened on Queens Road in 1995 to replace a 60-year-old building in Manor Road.
+The local infant school is Silvertrees Academy, opened on Silvertrees Road in 1995 to replace a 60-year-old building in Manor Road.

 Tipton Green Junior School is the adjacent junior school which was opened in 1976 to replace the original school, which opened in 1880, on Sedgley Road West.
 The school underwent a major modernisation in 1994.
 Whilst the external appearance remained the same, the interior was completely redesigned.
 Classrooms were enlarged to average 55.4 m2.
 The library was refitted to become the visual heart of the school whilst a new entrance was added to the building.
 However, a complete rebuild on the junior school began in April 2010 and the old school closed in July 2011, with pupils set to move into the new buildings in September.
 Both schools are covered by the Sandwell Local Education Authority.

 Park Lane Secondary School was opened in 1904 on the site now occupied by Victoria Infant School.
-It merged with Tipton Grammar School in 1969 to become Alexandra High School, but the Park Lane buildings remained in use as the Alexandra lower school until 1990.
+It merged with Tipton Grammar School in 1969 to become Alexandra High School - now known as Q3 Academy Tipton, but the Park Lane buildings remained in use as the Alexandra lower school until 1990.
 The building was demolished shortly afterwards.